 Pictured below, this ensemble is open to all male students without an audition.
 The Men's Glee Club is directed by Dr. Mark Schell, Chair of the Music Department.

 Pictured below, Asbury's Women's Choir is open to all female students, faculty and staff by audition.
 The group performs both on and off campus.
-The Asbury University Women's Choir is directed by Dr. Beatrice Holz, Coordinator of Vocal Studies and Professor of Music Education & Voice.
+The Asbury University Women's Choir is directed by Prof. Jill Campbell, Coordinator of Vocal Studies and Assistant Professor of Music Education & Voice.